 02 of 08

-Getting kids to eat healthy really isn't as hard as people make it seem; just make healthy things take good (and make good things a little healthier)!
+Getting kids to eat healthy really isn't as hard as people make it seem; just make healthy things taste good (and make good things a little healthier)!
 Here are some healthy snacks that kids, vegan or not, will love:

 03 of 08

 Making your own granola bars at home is great for vegan kids not only because granola bars are healthy and tasty but also because kids can easily help make them.
 Try it; the kids will have fun making their healthy treats and then enjoy eating them all the more!
 Here are a few vegan favorites:

 - Chewy Granola Bars